openforis/fra-platform/doc/traditional-table-guide.md

 the ones we created with `{type: 'readOnly'}` earlier
 * Aggregate, calculated cells which are created with `{type: 'custom'}`

-it is clear that tableData will contain stuff we do not want to save into the database.
+it is clear that tableData will contain cells we do not want to save into the database.
 The way to tackle that is tableSpec's `valueSlice` attribute.
 It is optional, you don't have to specify it if there are no cells which should not be saved like custom or readOnly in your